aurelienbono/youtube-downloader-api/README.md

-Voici une suggestion pour un fichier README décrivant ton projet **youtube-downloader-api** :

----

 # YouTube Downloader API

 ## Description
-**YouTube Downloader API** est une API RESTful construite avec **Django** et **Django REST Framework (DRF)**, permettant de télécharger des vidéos YouTube et de générer une URL unique pour chaque vidéo téléchargée.
+**YouTube Downloader API** is a RESTful API built with **Django** and **Django REST Framework (DRF)** that allows downloading YouTube videos and generating a unique URL for each downloaded video.

-### Fonctionnalités :
+### Features:
-- Télécharger des vidéos YouTube en spécifiant une URL.
+- Download YouTube videos by providing a URL.
-- Renvoyer une URL pour accéder à la vidéo téléchargée.
-- Génération automatique de noms uniques pour les vidéos avec le format `uuid4_nom_video.mp4`.
+- Return a URL to access the downloaded video.
+- Automatically generate unique names for videos in the format `uuid4_video_name.mp4`.

 ---

-## Technologies utilisées
+## Technologies Used
 - **Python 3.10+**
 - **Django 4.x**
 - **Django REST Framework**